ThanabordeeN/hashtagai_terminal_llm/README.md

 ## Usage

 After installation, you can use the `ask` command to generate terminal command responses.
-The `ask` command takes a terminal command as input and provides a concise explanation and the exact terminal command to accomplish the task.
+The `ask` command takes a natural language description as input and provides a concise explanation and the exact terminal command to accomplish the task.

-### Example
+### Examples

+**Basic usage:**
 ```shell
 ask How do I update all packages on Fedora?
 ```

-### Output
+**Output:**
 ```
 #AI Assistant:
 Explanation: